satand/strimzi-mirroring/README.md

 ### Install Submariner Broker

-We want to install submariner broker into backup cluster in its control-plane node using the submariner CLI subctl.
+Firstly, we install Submariner Broker into backup cluster in its control-plane node using the Submariner CLI subctl.

-Before to proceed with that installation I have to retrieve the internal IP address of both cluster control-plane nodes.
-This addresses are needed to configure a valid kube-context which the subctl can use to install submariner components in both clusters.
+Before proceeding with the installation, the internal IP addresses of both cluster control-plane nodes have to be retrieved.
+These addresses are needed to configure a valid kube-context which the subctl uses to install the Submariner components in both clusters.

 ```bash
 export PRIMARY_INTERNAL_IPADDRESS=$(kubectl --context kind-primary get nodes primary-control-plane -o jsonpath="{.status.addresses[?(@.type=='InternalIP')].address}")
 export BACKUP_INTERNAL_IPADDRESS=$(kubectl --context kind-backup get nodes backup-control-plane -o jsonpath="{.status.addresses[?(@.type=='InternalIP')].address}")
 ```

-Copy the local kubeconfig file to backup control-plane node where we want to install the submariner broker:
+Copy the local kubeconfig file to the backup control-plane node where the Submariner broker is going to be installed:

 ```bash
 docker cp ~/.kube/config backup-control-plane:/root/.kube/config
 ```

-Open a terminal in backup-control-plane container hosting the control-plane node of backup cluster and set there the environment variables relative to the internal ip addresses previously discovered
+Open a terminal in the backup-control-plane container hosting the control-plane node of backup cluster and set the environment variables relative to the internal ip addresses previously discovered there:

 ```bash
 docker exec -it --env PRIMARY_INTERNAL_IPADDRESS --env BACKUP_INTERNAL_IPADDRESS backup-control-plane /bin/bash
 ```

-Let’s use those environment variables (that we passed into the container) to set the correct IP Addresses in the kubeconfig file previosly copied there.
-Before that we have to unset the environment variable KUBECONFIG so that kubectl can auromatically consider the kubeconfig file in ${HOME}/.kube/config
+Now those environment variables (put into the container) are used to set the correct IP Addresses in the kubeconfig file previously copied there.
+Before this the environment variable KUBECONFIG has to be unset so that kubectl can automatically view the kubeconfig file in ${HOME}/.kube/config

 ```bash
 unset KUBECONFIG